 In addition, the Whitsundays Plan of Management is in place to help manage human activities and minimise their disturbance to the many unique plants and animals that live here.

 Click on the headings below to explore the guide.

 As the Whitsundays is a very popular area for recreation and tourism, a range of management tools are used to make sure the area is protected.
-Find out more about setting limits and where you can undertake motorised water sports.
-Details of where No Anchoring Areas and public moorings are placed is also provided.
+Find out about setting limits, significant bird sites, and where you can undertake motorised water sports.
+Details of where no-anchoring areas and public moorings are placed is also provided.

 Zoning is a way of ensuring that many different activities are able to co-exist in the Marine Park without conflict.
 Zoning and overview maps are available for download in this section.
 Frequently asked questions about zoning are also answered.
 Details of the activities you can do in the Whitsunday Public Appreciation Special Management Area are also provided.

-Boating, day tripping and camping on the national park islands are some of the most popular activities in the Whitsundays.
-In this section, find out more about these activities, as well as important information on Commonwealth Islands in the Whitsundays.
+Boating, day tripping, and camping on the national park islands are some of the most popular activities in the Whitsundays.
+In this section, find out more about these activities and other activities (for example, fishing and snorkelling), as well as important information on Commonwealth islands in the Whitsundays.
 Tips on how to look after the marine environment and protect our magnificent marine wildlife is also provided.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.